Flexible

 This

-can be done "by eye" or with a fast tool like qrange, as described earlier.
-Here the structures are already
+can be done "by eye" or with one of our Situs tools, as described above.
+Here the structures are

 |